conoramurphy-zz/conoramurphy.github.io/_posts/2016-04-10-an-alerting-interface.markdown

 #### Responsibilities

-All the UX design, visual design and frontend engineering.
+All the UX design, visual design and front-end engineering.

 #### Technology